JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 1 Hagar & Ishmael - saved from thirst

+Context: God opened Hagar's eyes to a well of water, saving her and Ishmael from dying of thirst in the wilderness.

 - ΔOS = +1.00 (Saved from death by dehydration)
 - VSA (Advanced) = 0.58
 - Tc = 1.00